pmneo/ts-importer/README.md

 > tsimporter.lowImportance - If true, the code completion items will be sorted back to the build in completion items. default is false

+> tsimporter.emitSemicolon - If false, no semicolon will be written. default is true

 ----

 ## Changelog

+### 1.2.5
+- New Param `emitSemicolon`

 ### 1.2.4
 - New Param `lowImportance`